Extremal metrics on toric surfaces: Lower bound of

 \subsection{Proof of Theorem \ref{theorem_7.0.1}}

-To prove Theorem \ref{theorem_7.0.1} we need the following lemma, the proof of which is the same as Lemma 7.16 in \cite{CLS}. \begin{lemma} Let $z^\ast\in Z$.
-Let $f$ be a function in the sequence $f\indexm$ that satisfies Assumption \ref{assumption_7.1.8}.
+To prove Theorem \ref{theorem_7.0.1} we need the following lemma (cf. Lemma 7.16 in \cite{CLS}). \begin{lemma} Let $z^\ast\in Z$.
+Let $f$ be a function in the sequence $f\indexm$.
 Suppose that in $B_{2a}(z^\ast)$, $ \mc K\leq C_0$ for some constant $C_0>0$ independent of $k.$ Then there is a constant $c>0$, independent of $k$, such that there is a point $z^o$ in $B_a(z^\ast)$ satisfying

 Obviously $c\leq a$.
 Hence $d(z^o,Z)=c$. \end{lemma}